 The Federal Association of Community Management (BVCM) eV recently presented a job profile for social media managers.
 In her accompanying text Vivian Plein, 2, formulates.
 Chair of the BVCM, a plea for the first systematic draft of the job profile Social Media Manager.
 What Company to know and how to classify this advance, I summarized below in a replica.

 "... that it takes more than one trainee to post cat pictures on Facebook ..."

 Before I look more closely at the direction of the statement, I would like to tell a short anecdote: A few days ago someone posted on Google Plus (yes there is still and it has active users) a comment on a similar subject matter.
 The user referred to the fact that Cat Content on Facebook has not been posted for a long time - and those who claim to be more testify, how long he is no longer active there.
 One can stand by this statement as one would like.

-In fact, for me it is one of those who stay in my head because they are voting.
-I am tired of flippers.
-At first nobody knew what that social media is, then people reduced it to cat content - leaving qualitative content that moves people, and added value along the way.
-The only downside is that most of the time these flossels are inflated and they find listeners.
-That makes it a qualified advice from Company in terms of social software and social media not just easier - at least from the vendor's point of view vulgo myself.
+In fact, for me it is one of those that stay in my head because they are correct.
+Because I'm tired of fins.
+At first no one knew what this social media was, then people reduced it to cat content - and qualitative content that moves people and added value are left behind.
+The only disadvantage: Most of these fins are spread inflationarily and they find listeners.
+That doesn't make it any easier for qualified advice to companies in terms of social software and social media - at least from the perspective of the provider vulgo myself.

 In this respect, the step taken to standardize the professional image is a logical one.
 It is owed to the development of the profession and one must not underestimate this attempt.